“FAFSA in 30 Seconds”

 Instructions on how to request the tax return transcripts via phone or online, or you can submit the 4506-T request form to the IRS by fax or mail.
 It could take another several weeks to receive the tax transcript by requesting it from the IRS.

 If you are selected for verification, the Financial Aid Office will notify you.
-Verification Documents are due in the Financial Aid Office within 30 days of verification notification.
+Verification Documents are due in the Financial Aid Office within two weeks of verification notification.

-2015 Student’s and Parents’ Federal Tax Returns: If your parent is not required to file a federal income tax return for 2015, please complete a Parent Statement of Non-Filing form.
+2016 Student’s and Parents’ Federal Tax Returns: If your parent is not required to file a federal income tax return for 2016, please complete a Parent Statement of Non-Filing Form.
 In lieu of a tax transcript, this form must be completed and mailed to the Financial Aid Office.

 If your FAFSA has designated you as an independent student based on the series of questions 45-57, the Financial Aid Office will not require your parents’ information throughout the verification process.
 However, if you are married, you must provide your spouse’s information.
 Please click HERE for the Independent Student Verification Statement.
-If you did not file a 2015 tax return, please complete the Student Statement of Non-Filing form.
+If you did not file a 2016 tax return, please complete the Independent Student Statement of Non-filing.

 Financial aid awards will be mailed to returning students in mid-June.
 If these restrictions pose a hardship or if you have any questions, please call the office for assistance at 1-800-835-7780, or e-mail firstname.lastname@example.org.